sonic-net/sonic-mgmt/docs/ECN-test-plan.md

 - On SONiC DUT configure the following:
   1. A single lossless priority Pi (0 <= i <= 7).
   2. Configure the minimum ECN marking threshold, the maximum ECN marking threshold, and the maximum marking probability of the Priority Pi to Kmin KB, Kmax KB, and Pmax % respectively.
-Let the Kmin, Kmax, and Pmax be 500 KB, 2000 KB, and 5% respectively for the first iteration.
+For this test, Kmin, Kmax, and Pmax are set to 500 KB, 2000 KB, and 5% respectively.
   3. DUT should have enough buffer to hold (Kmax+10) packets each of 1KB size.

 - Configure following traffic items on the Keysight device: